Hendrietta Bogopane-Zulu

-Hendrietta Ipeleng Bogopane-Zulu (born 11 March 1971) is a South African politician and activist who is currently serving as Deputy Minister of Social Development since 26 May 2014.
+Hendrietta Ipeleng Bogopane-Zulu (born 11 March 1971) is a South African politician and activist who served as Deputy Minister of Social Development from 26 May 2014 until 19 June 2024.
+She was succeeded by Ganief Hendricks on 3 July 2024.
 She represented the African National Congress (ANC) in the National Assembly from 1999 to 2019.

 Bogopane-Zulu was born blind and is a disability activist.
 Before she was appointed to her current position, she was Deputy Minister for Women, Children and Persons with Disabilities from 2011 to 2014 and Deputy Minister of Public Works from 2009 to 2011.
 Her tenure in the latter position overlapped with Nkandlagate, and she was therefore involved in related investigations.

 Early life and activism

 Born on 11 March 1971, Bogopane-Zulu grew up in rural Bophuthatswana (present-day North West Province).
 She was born blind but had several operations as a child and was left partially blind.
 In addition to various tertiary certificates and diplomas, she has a BTech in public relations from Technikon Pretoria, a BBA from the Central University of Nicaragua, and an MBA from Azteca University.

 She entered politics as a social activist and was particularly active in disability activism in several different forums.
 She was a co-founder of Disabled Youth South Africa, the youth wing of Disabled People South Africa.
 Between 1996 and 1999, she was the inaugural national coordinator of the Disabled Women's Development Programme in the national Department of Public Service and Administration.
 During this period, she also represented the interests of persons with disabilities at the National Economic Development and Labour Council and the South African Qualifications Authority, and she helped draft the disability-related sections of the Employment Equity Act of 1998.